Attempting the Essay Prompts for CAHSEE

 - Language- Language is an important aspect on which you would be scored.
 Try to use the appropriate words at the right places.
 Also, try to keep your language simple yet effective.

 - Writing Style- Use a writing style that you are comfortable with.
 This will make your essay look original.

 - Errors- Your essay must not have any grammatical or spelling errors.
 However good your thoughts and ideas are, if these errors are present in an essay, your scores would be low.

 The CAHSEE is a pass or fail test and you need to score more than 350 on a score range of 275-450.
 Scoring of the essays is done by two readers on a scale of 1 to 4 and the average of the two is given as the final score.
-It is best that you practice with many different CAHSEE essay prompts because; this will help you in drafting your essay with ease.
-Another important point you should understand is that the CHASEE essay prompts are simple and if you follow the above-mentioned six ways, your essay would be coherent and original and you would definitely obtain good grades.
+It is best that you practice with many different writing prompts because this will help you in drafting your essay with ease.
+Another important point you should understand is that the essay topics are simple and if you follow the above-mentioned six ways, your essay would be coherent and original and you would definitely obtain good grades.

 Terms and Conditions